the-technat/banana/docs/03_core_addons.md

 # 03 - Core Addons

 Without any tools, the cluster is not fully functional.
-Three of the most critical addons we need are [Cilium](https://cilium.io), [Argo CD](https://argoproj.io) and the [HCloud-CCM](https://github.com/hetznercloud/hcloud-cloud-controller-manager).
+Three of the most critical addons we need are [Cilium](https://cilium.io), [HCloud-CCM](https://github.com/hetznercloud/hcloud-cloud-controller-manager) and the [External Secrets Operator](https://external-secrets.io/).
 They are installed manually in a first run since they all depend on each other, but later on they will be managed by Argo CD using GitOps.

 Note: Core Addons are also the only addons that are assigned to the `system-cluster-critical` priorityClass and get the sync-wave `-5` in argocd.

-Since we later on configure those tools to integrate into systems they manage (e.g Argo CD into Dex and so on), the inital config differs from the actual config from GitOps.
+Since we later on configure those tools to integrate into systems they manage (e.g Hubble UI requires ingress), the inital config differs from the actual config from GitOps.

 Please also note, that secrets in this stage of the installation are all created manually if necessary and later-on injected using proper methods.